BonBon-exchange/archived-bonbon-web-browser/README.md

-A new version of MetaLyfe, developped from scratch.
+A new version of Banb, developped from scratch.
 Built with Electron, React, TypeScript.

 ---